jknoll18/csce274/README.txt

 Project Assingment 3

 Installation:
-Simply extract the files from the .rar file.
-Then connect your computer to the create 2 using ethernet.
+Extract the files from provided .rar file, then connect your computer to the create 2 using ethernet cable.
 Then run the python file and connect to the create2 using the interface.
-Next, go to the commmands section and type in ra2 to execute the random walk program.
+Next, go to the commmands section and type in pdc to execute the wall following program.
+The wall following behavior on the Create robot utilizes a PD controller.

 Usage:
 All of the commands are located in the commands section of the main menu.
-Simply type in the corresponding character to what is displayed to execute any command listed
+In order to execute a desired listed command, simply type in the corresponding character to what is displayed to execute.

 Main Commands:
   cl:  clean                  activates the create2 clean program